 A rich tapestry of history, landscape and wildlife awaits at Yanga National Park.
 Located half way between Hay and Mildura, Yanga National Park is a must-do when visiting Outback NSW.
 The park stretches for a stunning 160km along the Murrumbidgee riverfront and is an ideal spot for bushwalking and bird watching.

-Choosing where to stay in Outback NSW
+Where to Stay in Outback NSW

 Whether you’re planning a family holiday road trip or adventurous couples getaway you’ll find the perfect Outback NSW accommodation to suit your style and budget, from Outback NSW caravan parks and motels to country pubs and luxury accommodation.